lucianohgo/lucianohgo.com/content/posts/sea-chart-not-roadmap/en-US.md

   - leadership
   - product-management
   - planning
+appearsIn:
+  - slug: "estimating-sucks"
+    title: "Everybody hates estimating, so why do we do it?"
 ---

 What should I work on next?
 The answer is usually in our carefully built and planned out Road Map.
 There we have a safe, prioritized, and estimated set of tasks.
 It makes our decisions easier.